Trusted by

 No — a properly managed composting toilet is completely odour-free.
 Sawdust absorbs the moisture that causes odour.
 At Day Zero Festival 2026, Ecoranah's 60 units handled 36,000 uses with zero odour complaints.
 Cleaner than most permanent festival bathrooms.

 Yes, when processed correctly.
-Ecoranah compostes all organic matter at our Tabanan facility using heat, time and microbial activity to eliminate pathogens.
+Ecoranah composts all organic matter at our Tabanan facility using heat, time and microbial activity to eliminate pathogens.
 At Day Zero 2026, 18 tonnes of compost enriched 3,600 m² of flower farm — those flowers came back to festival guests.

 A standard flush toilet uses 6–10 litres per flush.
 A chemical portable toilet uses ~2 litres per service.
 An Ecoranah composting toilet uses zero litres.
 At Day Zero 2026, our 60 units across 36,000 uses saved between 216,000 and 360,000 litres — drinking water for 180,000 people per day.